ai-collection/ai-collection/CONTRIBUTING.md

 ## Pull Request Guidelines

-* Verify that the project is not already listed
+* Verify that the AI application is not already listed
-* Always add the new project to the end of the category table (it will sorted alphabetically during next job run)
+* Always add the new application to the end of the category table (it will sorted alphabetically during next job run)
 * Each table column should be padded with one space on either side.
 * The Title should not exceed 120 characters and should not contain the character `|`.
 * The Title will be re-formatted automatically to keep the standard of New York Times Manual of Style.